Exploratory research

 Objective

 Besides its main-stream programs, nanoMIR also carries out more fundamental studies to explore the full potential of the III-Sb technology.
-Some of these topics may become more important in the future or in contrast be dropped out.
+Some of these topics may become more important in the future, or in contrast be dropped out.
 We give below a few examples of recent topics.

 Topological phases in InAs/GaSb quantum wells